Momoya Gohandesuyo: Nori no Tsukudani Seaweed Paste

 Furikake has a long history and today it has become one of the most beloved rice seasonings in Japan.
 Actually, in addition to Furikake, there is one more classic Japanese rice seasoning that shouldn’t be forgotten, which is called “Tsukudani (佃煮)”.

 Nori no Tsukudani (海苔の佃煮)

-“Nori (海苔)” is a seaweed known as laver in general, so Nori no Tsukudani (Amazon.com) is a paste-like food that is made by boiling down Nori seaweed mainly with soy sauce and sugar.
+“Nori (海苔)” is a seaweed known as laver in English, and Nori no Tsukudani is a paste-like food produced by simmering down Nori seaweed typically with soy sauce and sugar.

-- You can use the Nori seaweed paste as a seasoning for fried foods, including fried eggs and fried vegetables
+- The Nori seaweed paste can be used as a seasoning for fried foods like fried eggs and fried vegetables

-- If you use the seasoning paste for pasta and pizza, it makes these Western dishes Japanese-style
+- If you add the seaweed paste to pasta, pizza, or the like, it can make the Western dishes Japanese-style

-- The paste also works well with Natto (fermented soybeans), noodles dishes such as Udon, and boiled dishes such as boiled spinach
+- The black seaweed paste unexpectedly pairs well with Natto fermented soybeans, noodle dishes like Udon, and boiled dishes like boiled spinach

-- As the Nori paste goes well with rice, it is also used as a seasoning for fried rice
+- Since the seaweed paste goes perfectly with rice, it can also be used as a seasoning for fried rice